wgsaxton/fullstack_learning/Ansible/README.md

 See the Terraform README.md for how to add these VARs

 ## Creating the K8s cluster and tools
 The Ansible playbooks show all the commands that will be ran on the hosts.
+So learn ansible if you want to know how the K8s cluster is created. 😉

 **All commands below will assume they are ran from this folder** since the `ansible.cfg` and `hosts` file is in this folder.